Are you interested in learning new vocabulary for business English?

 A person who starts a new business or arranges business deals in order to make money, often in a way that involves financial risks.

 Estimated time of arrival.
-I.e. Her plane from New York arrives at 5 PM.
+I.e. Her plane from New York arrives at 5 PM, her ETA is 5 PM.

 Advice, criticism etc about how successful or useful something is.
-Your manager should give you feedback on how you’re doing at work.
+Your manager should give you feedback on how you’re doing at work, your teacher gives feedback on your English level.

 Fire (someone from a job)